-Tuition and fees listed on page 16 are for 2011-12 unless noted otherwise.
+Tuition and fees listed here are for 2012-13 unless noted otherwise.
 Rates are subject to change without notice, and increases should be expected in subsequent years.
 For tuition purposes, "course" refers to course credit.
 Some course offerings carry more than 1 course credit.